-Any contractor or homeowner hiring a contractor needs to know the licensing requirements for your state.
+Whether you’re a contractor or a homeowner hiring a local electrician, you should know the licensing requirements for your state.

-Otherwise, you could be facing fines, removal of your project without compensation, or a dangerous situation at your home.
-Contractors can face jail time, and unlicensed contractors may not have any legal recourse if their client refuses to pay.
+Otherwise, you could face fines, removal of your project without compensation, or a dangerous situation at your home.
+These consequences are usually cheaper than the cost of a permit, which qualified pros aren’t likely to forget.
+Contractors can face jail time, and unlicensed pros may not have any legal recourse if their client refuses to pay.

 - Department of Transportation (road work)